calc84maniac/tiboyce/_posts/2020-08-27-just-in-time-recompiling-the-game-boy-part-1-introduction.md

   is important to avoid making assumptions when emulating jumps between different areas of memory.
-Since jumps on the Game Boy refer to only a 16-bit address and exclude any mapping information, it cannot be assumed that the same jump instruction will always target the same recompiled code block, unless both the jump and destination are within the same memory page (or the destination is in a area that cannot be remapped).
+Since jumps on the Game Boy refer to only a 16-bit address and exclude any mapping information, it cannot be assumed that the same jump instruction will always target the same recompiled code block, unless both the jump and destination are within the same memory page (or the destination is in an area that cannot be remapped).
 There are also issues when code is allowed to run straight from one memory area to the next without jumping.
 * Detecting and responding to self-modifying code -- when Game Boy code is executed from RAM, there is